Spaghetoz/Spaghetoz/README.md

 # About me

-Hey I'm Spaghetoz, I am currently a student in high school and I like programming during my free time
+Hey I'm Spaghetoz, I am currently a student in a Computer Science license and I like programming during my free time